wesama-0/D0028D/w8_snmp_poller/README.md

    * INFO: Normal runtime information such as when a targets start and finish polling.
    * WARNING: Indicates potential issues such as timeouts or retries.
    * ERROR: Serious problems such as authentication failures or invalid configuration.

+Exit codes:

+0 - all targets succeeded

+1 - partial success (some OIDs failed)

+2 - total failure or invalid configuration.

 # Program Flow